Hybrid Synergy Drive: Generation 4

+G4 all-wheel drive with hybrid transaxle

-With the Fourth Generation HSD, Toyota is also offering a four-wheel drive option, dubbed "E-Four", in which the rear traction motor is electronically controlled, but is not mechanically coupled to the front inverter.
+With the Fourth Generation HSD, Toyota is also offering a four-wheel drive option, dubbed "E-Four", similar to the 2005 RX400h and Highlander Hybrid, in which an electric traction motor is added to the rear, but is not mechanically coupled to the internal combustion engine or front inverter.
 In fact, the "E-Four" system has its own rear inverter, although this inverter draws power from the same hybrid battery as the front inverter.
 "E-Four" began being offered in Prius models in the United States in the 2019 model year.
 "E-Four" is an integral part of the RAV4 Hybrid models offered in the United States, and all such RAV4 Hybrids are "E-Four" only.

+G4 rear-wheel drive (Multistage THS-II)

+The L310 transmission for rear-wheel drive applications succeeded the prior L110 transmission in premium vehicles.
+Compared to the L110 and L210, the L310 couples MG2 to the ring gear of the PSD (R1).
+In addition L310 adds a third planetary gearset, compounded with the second (MSRD) by coupling the planetary gear carrier of the second planetary gearset (P2) with the ring gear of the third planetary gearset (R3), and by coupling the ring gear of the second (R2) with the planetary gear carrier of the third (P3).

+In addition, several rotating clutches and brakes have been added, including a one-way clutch on the planetary gear carrier of the second planetary gearset (P2).
+By selectively engaging these, the transmission can simulate ten different gear ratios.

+Generation 5

+The fifth generation Hybrid Synergy Drive transaxle is similar to the prior generation, with detail improvements making the electric motors lighter, more compact, and more powerful.

 List of vehicles with HSD technology

 The following is a list of vehicles with Hybrid Synergy Drive and related technologies (Toyota Hybrid System):